Go to Next Chapter -- Return to Contents/Index

 sunlight filled the hollows of the city, the little trio wandered aimlessly on

-the outskirts of town, not realizing how dangerously close they were to Skid
+the outskirts of town, not realizing how dangerously close they were to skid

-Row.
+row.
 Due to the forces that be,

 they were, as the previous seven victims, diverse pedigrees.
+As if the Good Lord had some hand in

-man to be transformed into the most hardy breed of cat, a Norwegian forest cat,
+hardy breed of cat, a Norwegian forest cat, which was good because he would

-which was good because he would need this hardiness in the trials and
+need this hardiness in the trials and tribulations he and his two female

-Maine coon, but had a more husky build, a triangular face and lower set,
+looked very much like Tom, the Maine coon, but had a more husky build, a

-stunning yellow eyes, which would give him a fierce appearance to feral cats on
+fierce appearance to feral cats on the street.

 Of